The Japanese Cultural Fair has showcased Japanese tradition in Santa Cruz for over thirty years!

 Tandy Beale was among the first collaborators to bring the idea of a Japanese themed cultural fair to Santa Cruz.
 Since then, The JCF has increased the activities and events it provides to the community and continues to do so, transforming itself through the support of our community from a minor cultural gathering to the annual event we know today.

 The JCF is currently working in collaboration with the Aptos Public Library in a monthly meeting of the Origami Club, the first Saturday of every month from 1-3 pm.
 All are invited to attend.
 All are encouraged to have fun.
 Whether you are a beginner or a master at the art of origami, you are invited.

-By the continuing support of our community, both voluntary and financial, the Japanese Cultural Fair has continued to improve opportunities for participation and will continue to do so.
+By the continuing support of our community, both voluntary and financial, the Japanese Cultural Fair will continue!
+We strive to improve every year and will continue doing so.

 Our volunteers are a major reason the festival has succeeded in becoming what it is today.
 Please consider being a part of that tradition.
 Volunteer today!